Bastrop County Complex Fire: Impact and effects

 The conflagration consumed at least 32,000 acres (12,950 hectares) of land, burning across subdivisions within the wildland–urban interface, unmanaged private land, and much of Bastrop State Park.
-Two people were killed and twelve people were injured.
-The fire destroyed 1,660 homes and 36 businesses, accounting for approximately 59.4 percent of the structures caught within the wildfire's burn perimeter.
+Two people were killed and 12 people were injured.
+The fire destroyed 1,660 homes and 36 businesses, accounting for about 59.4% of the structures caught within the wildfire's burn perimeter.
 Most of the destroyed structures were burned by the wildfire within the first three days of ignition.
 In some cases, homes burned so intensely that their foundations ruptured.
 Another 1,091 homes were saved by firefighting efforts.
-Homes were destroyed in ten subdivisions, with the greatest losses occurring in Circle-D County Acres and Tahitian Village subdivisions.
+Homes were destroyed in 10 subdivisions, with the greatest losses occurring in Circle-D County Acres and Tahitian Village subdivisions.
 Structures were destroyed in five incorporated and unincorporated communities: Bastrop, Cedar Creek, McDade, Paige, and Smithville.
-A majority of the structures destroyed were in the Bastrop area.
-Based on the number of homes destroyed, the Bastrop County Complex was the most destructive in Texas history and third most destructive in U.S. history; however, accounting for fires for which official enumerations of damage do not exist, the fire may have been the sixth most destructive in U.S. history.
-The previous record for the most homes destroyed by a single fire in Texas was 168, set by the Possum Kingdom Fire in April 2011.
+Most of the structures destroyed were in the Bastrop area.
+Based on the number of homes destroyed, the Bastrop County Complex was the most destructive in Texas history and third-most destructive in U.S. history, but accounting for fires for which official counts of damage do not exist, the fire may have been the sixth-most destructive in U.S. history.
+The previous record for the most homes destroyed by a single fire in Texas was 168, set by the Possum Kingdom fire in April 2011.
 The Insurance Council of Texas estimated that the fire inflicted $325 million in insured losses, making the Bastrop County Complex the costliest wildfire in Texas history and among the costliest in U.S. history.
 The estimated toll exceeded the estimated losses statewide from fires in 2009 – the costliest year for wildfires in the state before 2011.
 Accounting for the populations of counties in which destructive wildfires have occurred, the Bastrop County complex may have at the time been the costliest conflagration per capita in the wildland–urban interface in U.S. history based on an estimated loss of $209.3 million as estimated by the Bastrop Tax Appraisal District.
 Power outages caused or prompted by the fire affected 3,800 homes; all power was restored by September 27.

 The two people killed by the fire were found on September 6, 2011, after law enforcement and search crews combed through burned neighborhoods.
 One person was found near Smithville and the other near Paige; both of the fatalities were in neighborhoods that had been evacuated.
 Urban Search and Rescue Texas Task Force 1 was later deployed to the area to search for additional victims.